FAQ: ANSWERS TO THE MOST FREQUENT QUESTIONS ABOUT CREDIT CARDS AND TRAVELING WITH MILES AND POINTS

 This used to be an easier question to answer when airlines published award charts.
 Now most airlines have a dynamic award chart based on cash price and season.
 You can count on most domestic flights with the ‘Big 3’ airlines being around 12.5k points each way.
 Southwest will price out different from this and airlines have web specials so you can oftentimes find award flights for less.

-International flights will run around 30k points each way in economy class, double that for business class.
-There are sweet spots with partner airlines where you can fly for less when flying a partner in the alliance (i.e., 15k each way on Air France).
+International flights will run from 15k-30k points each way in economy class, double that for business class.
+There are sweet spots with partner airlines where you can fly for less when flying a partner in the alliance.

 IS IT A GOOD IDEA TO ADD MY SPOUSE AS AN AUTHORIZED USER?

-As a note, there are some cards that offer great benefits for authorized users, like having free access to airport lounges like the Capital One Venture X card.
-I would still recommend that you each get the card to earn the sign up bonus versus adding another if it makes sense for your family.
+As a side note, there are some cards that offer great benefits for authorized users, like having free access to airport lounges like the Capital One Venture X card.
+I would still recommend that you each get the card to earn the sign-up bonus versus adding another if it makes sense for your family.

 WE ARE A FAMILY OF FOUR, IS IT POSSIBLE TO EARN ENOUGH POINTS FOR ALL OF US TO TRAVEL FOR ALMOST FREE?